A physician and a man wearing a face mask walk down a hallway in a doctor’s office while conversing

-We have designed a robust clinical development program to deliver EFX, if approved, as quickly as possible to patients in need.
+We have designed a comprehensive clinical development program to deliver EFX, if approved, as quickly as possible to patients in need.

 STATUS: completed